Best Mandarin in the World + Great Restaurants in Greater Seattle

 Published:

 To start off, I believe I have no particular pursuit of an extremely high quality of life.
 But I am paranoidly picky in one thing, food.
-Also, this post is not an ad or something, I just genuinely want to recommend the Orris to everyone.
+Also, this post is not an ad or something, I just genuinely want to recommend the Orris and the restaurants to everyone.

-So, it was yet-another-trivial day in my life in 2023, I grabbed a random mandarin I bought from an Asian supermarket, I peeled it open, and astonishingly, it instantly reminded me of the juiciest and sweetest kind of mandarin in my ancestral hometown.
+So, it was yet-another-trivial day in my life in 2023, I grabbed a random mandarin and peeled it open.
+Astonishingly, it instantly reminded me of the juiciest and sweetest kind of mandarin in my ancestral hometown.
 I literally took the peel out of trash can to read the label of this sacred fruit, Shoham Orri #4055.

 Since then, I’ve been really curious what is this Orri mandarin and discovered there is one more, and arguably more popular, brand of Orri, Jaffa Orri #4450.
 I’ve been craving that for two years but unfortunately, according to my research, for some reason they are not available in US but are everywhere in Canada.
-Possibly due to the proximity between Seattle and Canada, I was able to finally taste it last week, which made this blog happen.
+Possibly due to the proximity between Seattle and Canada, I was able to finally taste it last week, which drove the creation of this post.

 In my opinion, a good mandarin should maximally match the following properties: